N2B-iEEG/elec_vis/README.md

   - `MNI_y`
   - `MNI_z`
 - Patient's MRI scan that was used for reconstruction
-  - Usually `brain.mgz` if using Freesurfer for preprocessing
+  - Usually `brain.mgz` if using FreeSurfer for preprocessing.
+A demo scan be found at [demo/brain.mgz](demo/brain.mgz)
 - Run [elec_vis.py](elec_vis.py)
   - A GUI (created by tkinter) will pop up ![unfilled file dialog](readme_screenshots/file_dialog_unfilled.png)
   - Enter patient's ID in the entry box (prefix "TWH" is automatically given but not necessary)